Last Updated on

 Lean your body back – Leaning your upper body back will help further propel your hips forward to generate more power into the knee.
 If you don’t lean back and only throw a straight knee, there will be no force behind the knee.

-Throw the arm down that is the same side as your knee – Similar to a muay thai kick where your kicking your swings across your body to generate that forward moment, you also throw your kneeing arm across your body to bring your knee forward.
+Throw the arm down that is the same side as your knee – Similar to a Muay Thai kick where your kicking swings across your body to generate that forward moment, you also throw your kneeing arm across your body to bring your knee forward.

 One thing you will notice in every picture of a beautiful Forward knee is that the knee looks like a spear that is being shoved through their opponents body.